bsharper/zoom-yt-background-maker/README.md

 # zoom-yt-background-maker
 Converts YT video links into zoom background videos

+## Quick start

+Grab a release from [here](https://github.com/bsharper/zoom-yt-background-maker/releases/latest) and run it.

+## Requirements

+A recent version of a node.js with [yarn](https://classic.yarnpkg.com/en/docs/install) installed.

 ## Installation

-1. Clone repository
+1. Clone the repository
 2. Run `yarn`
-3. Run `yarn startdev` to start with dev tools enabled, `yarn start` to start without
+3. Run `yarn startdev` to start with dev tools enabled, `yarn start` to start without (dev tools can be opened if you know the keyboard shortcut).
 4. To build for Windows or macOS, run `npx electron-builder -m | -w`.

-## Building

-I've tested this

 ## Notes